Month 2, Day 7, Sunday 12:00 p.m.

 “You don’t even know what it is yet.
 Open it.”

-She did, opening the box to find a pair of leather boots, a brown so dark they were almost black, lying beside a small, slim-profile dagger in a holster with straps.
+She did, finding a pair of leather boots, a brown so dark they were almost black, lying beside a small, slim dagger in a holster with straps.

 Oliver leaned forward with excitement.
 “You see how the dagger is so flat?
-That’s so it will be easy to disguise and comfortable.
+That’s so it will be comfortable and easy to disguise.
 It’s got a fish-hooked edge, which I thought could be good for cutting through rope or other bindings, and is also a great way to do really severe damage if you manage to stab someone somewhere soft.
-It’s meant to be hidden on your calf, so the handle is just at the edge of the boot collar, easy and quick to draw, but very stealthy.
-If you don’t want it on the calf, the holster can be adjusted for your forearm instead.”
+It’s meant to be hidden against your shin, so the handle rests just at the edge of the boot collar.
+If you prefer, the holster can be adjusted for your forearm instead.”

-“If you’re ever in a position where magic isn’t feasible, either because you have no supplies or your Will is shot, a good knife has a ton of different uses, including self-defense,” Oliver said.
+“If you’re ever in a position where magic isn’t feasible, either because you have no supplies or your Will is shot, a good knife has many different uses, including self-defense,” Oliver said.
 “It’s also a lot faster than setting up a spell.”

 “Thank you,” she said again, more sincerely.
 This was the second thoughtful, personalized gift Oliver had given her, just because he wanted to.